 BUSY At Work is one of the largest and longest-serving Australian Apprenticeship Support Network providers in Queensland and is supporting businesses to submit their claims under the BAC Scheme.

 - The 100,000 cap limit has been removed.

 - Available for apprentice or trainee commencements or recommencements between 5 October 2020 and 30 September 2021.

 - 50% wage subsidy, up to $7,000 per quarter for wages paid for a 12-month period from date of commencement/recommencement.

 - Final claims must be lodged by 31 December 2022.

-Further information regarding this incentive and other available incentives can be found HERE
+Further information (including all the latest updates) regarding this incentive and other available incentives can be found HERE

 Michelle Ryan, BUSY At Work